-This year's Fall Festival has special significance, as the The Folk School's enduring commitment to the arts is evident in two vibrant exhibitions showcasing the School's Visual Arts and Quilting and Surface Design Programs.
+The Folk School's enduring commitment to the arts is evident in two vibrant exhibitions showcasing the School's Visual Arts and Quilting and Surface Design Programs.
 Davidson Hall will house works by accomplished Painting, Drawing, and Mixed Media instructors.
-The Pitman Fiber Arts Building will feature a display of over 30 striking quilts made by the school’s instructors.
+The Pitman Fiber Arts Building will feature a display of dozens of striking quilts made by the school’s instructors.

-Visit over 250 fine craft exhibitors tucked along the school's winding wooded paths.
+Visit over 200 fine craft exhibitors tucked along the school's winding wooded paths.
 Watch more than 30 artisans demonstrate traditional and contemporary crafts.
 Fill your ears with bluegrass, gospel, folk, and Celtic music on both days.
-Tap your toes to clogging, Morris, and Garland dance performances throughout the weekend.
+Tap your toes to clogging, Morris, Rapper Sword, and Garland dance performances throughout the weekend.

 Children will enjoy the pony rides, petting the alpacas, and visiting the animals at the Humane Society's pet adoption booth.
 Face painting and arts and crafts activities will be offered by the Cherokee County Arts Council.